Bristol has a long-standing track record of nurturing and championing film culture, production, heritage, education, research and technology.

 Download Bristol City of Film's UCCN Membership Monitoring Report 2017-21

-You can also read about our current four year action plan; how we're building on progress so far, to:
+It also features an overview of our current four year action plan; how we're building on progress so far, to:

 ● improve access to training & employment for underrepresented local talent